Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 While the surface of laminate woods can be extremely hardwearing, the edges can be prone to deterioration.
 If the happens, repairs can often prove impossible.

-1. Wood veneer is the same as laminate wood
+Wood veneer is the same as laminate wood

 Nowadays there are a great deal of myths and misunderstanding about the use of wood veneer in furniture making.

-As a result, the word ‘veneer’ has become synonymous with poor quality, badly-made furniture.
+Put simply, the word ‘veneer’ has become synonymous with poor quality, badly-made furniture.

+Such furniture is almost always made from low-grade laminates made to look like natural wood.
 And while they are most common in cheap flatpack furniture, laminate wood has also found a place in higher price point applications, such as premium kitchen cabinetry and flooring.

-2. Veneer is a byword for cheap
+Veneer is a byword for cheap

-3. Solid wood is always best
+Solid wood is always best

 This is simply wrong.